HaoZeke/grimoire/src/content/security/encfsLock.md

 encryption methods (as long as usability overshadows security) and it's a good practice to encrypt application data anyway.
 The case for encryption varies, but weather it's to make life harder for hackers, or just to stop cloud storage providers from sniffing around, it's a good idea.
-Even if multiple users were not sharing an account, encryption prevents the `root users` or `admins` from getting too frisky with your data.
+Even if multiple users will not be sharing an account, encryption prevents the `root users` or `admins` from getting too frisky with your data.

 The popular [gnome-keyring](https://wiki.archlinux.org/index.php/GNOME/Keyring)